NSHWShadow/MidNightHub/README.md

 The goal of this project is to provide a **fast, stable, and user-friendly experience**, offering useful automation features and a clean interface for players.

-The hub is **actively maintained and regularly updated** to remain compatible with supported games and future Roblox updates.
+The hub is **actively maintained and regularly updated** to stay compatible with supported games and future Roblox updates.

 ---